briandrum/codes.forchagrin.com/_chapters/chapter-303-enforcement-impounding-and-penalty.md

         2. _(B)_ Retrieve any personal item from a vehicle if it would endanger the safety of the owner unless the owner agrees to sign a waiver of liability.
-For purposes of subsection (d)(2) of this section, “personal items” do not include any items that are attached to the motor vehicle.
+For purposes of subsection (d)(2) of this section, "personal items" do not include any items that are attached to the motor vehicle.

     3. _(3)_ If a motor vehicle that is ordered into storage pursuant to subsection (a)(1) of this section remains unclaimed by the owner for thirty